-The marina of Naantali and the atmospheric restaurants
+Enjoy the marina and the atmospheric restaurants

 You can find the Naantali Tourist Information right next to the marina.
 Stop by to get a free map, to rent a bike or ask for more tips for spending a sunny day in Naantali.

-Naantali Church and the viewing tower
+Visit Naantali Church and the viewing tower

 The Medieval Stone Church of Naantali is decorating the landscape in the town centre.
 The church is also an iconic part of the story of the town.
-Naantali was founded in 1443 around the Catholic Bridgettine Monastery and Naantali Church is the only part of the Monastery that has survived until this date.
+Naantali was founded in 1443 around the Catholic Bridgettine Monastery, and Naantali Church is the only part of the Monastery that has survived until this date.
 After Turku Cathedral, Naantali Church is also the biggest medieval church in the whole of Finland.

-Very near the viewing tower you’ll find a bridge that is leading to an island.
+Very near the viewing tower, you’ll find a bridge that is leading to an island.
 I have exciting news for you; The island of Kailo is the official home for Moomins, those funny white chubby trolls that are well-known worldwide!
 Walk along the bridge to get to Moominworld, even if you are travelling without kids.
 I promise you, Moominworld is the place to go when visiting Naantali.

 Perfect closure for a perfect day: Sunset from the Ukko-Pekka bridge

 In case you took the hint of the free parking spot on top of the Copper Mountain, you’ll be happy about my very last tip for Naantali: To have a perfect closure for a perfect summer day, you want to admire the sunset from the front seat.
-For that I will provide you with two different options!
+For that, I will provide you with two different options!

 Where are you going to or where would you like to travel this summer?
 Would you consider Naantali being one of your summer destinations?

+What to do in Naantali, Finland?
 Pin my guide to Naantali for later:

 Explore also these destinations: